Investing in the metaverse: New opportunities in virtual worlds

 A passion for exploring worlds beyond our own seems part of the human experience.
 From circumnavigating the globe to visiting other planets, journeying to unknown realms ignites the imagination and propels both innovation and investment.
 And now, that’s no less true for travel to virtual worlds.
 Welcome to the “metaverse.”

 Think of the metaverse as a digital realm of the future, like the next evolution of the internet.
 Fully developed, it could one day allow people to interact, work and play in immersive virtual spaces.
 And as major technology players embrace the idea—and, in some cases, peg the future of their business on it—it’s also creating opportunities for investors, namely in virtual reality (VR) and augmented reality (AR).
-In fact, as these technologies evolve to create increasingly connected digital experiences, total VR/AR spending worldwide is estimated to reach $72.8 billion in 2024, from $12 billion in 2020.1
+In fact, as these technologies evolve to create increasingly connected digital experiences, the global VR/AR market is estimated to grow to $112 billion by 2030, from about $6 billion today.1

 Here’s a closer look at how VR/AR tech is being used today and how investors can participate in this technological shift.